New Grading Model Overview- Updated

 Completion is not quality

 This category only measures whether work was submitted.
-Whether you actually understood it is measured in the Learning Verification category (30%).
+Whether you understood it is measured in Learning Verification (30%).

-Missing or late work is entered as a zero directly in the digital textbook, which reduces your curriculum grade.
-There is no separate penalty here — the textbook grade reflects it naturally.
+Missing or late work is entered as a zero directly in the digital textbook, which lowers your curriculum grade.
+There is no separate penalty here.

 Model review — how all the pieces connect